-1 2 3 (2) to develop customized job training projects for businesses, trade unions, and small and medium-sized business consortiums participating in projects with th intent to expand the workforce; and 4 intent to expand the workforce, and 5 6 7 (2)(3) for support services, deemed reasonable and necessary by the Agency for participants to prepare and participate in training activities and to make the transition from training activities to employment.
-8 9 (b) Only these symment convices enseificulty described in a contract yarden this 10 (b) Only those support services specifically described in a contract under this section subsection may be charged to a contract funded with Self-Sufficiency Fund 11 monies.
-12 monics.
-13 (c) The Self-Sufficiency Fund may not be used for the purchase of any proprietary or 14 production equipment for the training project of a single employer.
-15 production equipment for the training project of a single employer.
-16 SUBCHAPTER B. PROJECT ADMINISTRATION 17 SODEIM TERB.
-TROSECT ADMINISTRATION 18 §835.11.
+1 2 (2) to develop customized job training projects for businesses, trade unions, and small and medium sized business consortiums participating in projects with the small and medium sized business consortiums.
+3 intent to expand the workforce; and 4 5 6 7 (2)(3) for support services, deemed reasonable and necessary by the Agency for participants to prepare and participate in training activities and to make the transition from training activities to employment.
+8 9 (b) Only those support services specifically described in a contract under this 10 section subsection may be charged to a contract funded with Self-Sufficiency Fund 11 monies.
+12 13 14 (c) The Self-Sufficiency Fund may not be used for the purchase of any proprietary or production equipment for the training project of a single employer.
+15 16 SUBCHAPTER B. PROJECT ADMINISTRATION 17 8025 11 D ' (OL' ( 18 §835.11.
 Project Objectives.
-19 governiti Toject o sijecti test 20 The objectives of the Self-Sufficiency Fund are to: 21 1110 cojecu. oz ez 1110 z ez 2 z z z z z z z z z z z z z z z z 22 (1) to provide training for targeted employment to allow individuals identified as 23 low-income, youth up to the age of 24 who are part of a low-income family, or 24 individuals at risk of becoming dependent on public assistance benefits to 25 achieve self-sufficiencyadult TANF recipients as well as those individuals at 26 risk of becoming dependent on public assistance to achieve self-sufficiency; 27 28 (2) to the extent practicable, to provide Self-Sufficiency Fund services in all areas 29 of the state and ensure expansion of the state's capacity to respond to 30 workforce training needs; 31 32 (3) develop projects that place individuals in a position of employment that is on a 33 career pathway or in employment in local workforce development areas in 34 which participants will earn wages sufficient to enable them to become 35 independent of, or to avoid becoming dependent on, public assistance benefits 36 37 (3) to assist the Board in its efforts to meet the Board's Choices performance 38 measures and assist individuals receiving public assistance in entering the 39 workforce; 40 41 (4) to develop projects that will create jobs in local workforce development areas 42 through collaboration with the Boards; 43 44 (4)(5) to-collaborate with Board contractors, Workforce Solutions Officesone stop 45 centers, or other entities to establish referrals of eligible trainees; 46
+19 The chiestines of the Salf Sufficiency Fund one to 20 21 The objectives of the Self-Sufficiency Fund are to: 22 (1) to-provide training for targeted employment to allow individuals identified as 23 low-income, youth up to the age of 24 who are part of a low-income family, 24 individuals at risk of becoming dependent on public assistance benefits to 25 achieve self-sufficiency adult TANF recipients as well as those individuals at 26 risk of becoming dependent on public assistance to achieve self-sufficiency; 27 28 (2) to the extent practicable, to provide Self-Sufficiency Fund services in all area 29 of the state-and ensure expansion of the state's capacity to respond to 30 workforce training needs; 31 32 (3) develop projects that place individuals in a position of employment that is on 33 career pathway or in employment in local workforce development areas in 34 which participants will earn wages sufficient to enable them to become 35 independent of, or to avoid becoming dependent on, public assistance benefit 36 37 (3) to assist the Board in its efforts to meet the Board's Choices performance 38 measures and assist individuals receiving public assistance in entering the 39 workforce; 40 41 (4) to develop projects that will create jobs in local workforce development are as 42 through collaboration with the Boards; 43 (A)(5) to call the material Decade to the Wilder Color Color 44 45 (4)(5) to collaborate with Board contractors, Workforce Solutions Offices one ste 45 46 centers, or other entities to establish referrals of eligible trainees; 4 0